hdaniel530/Personal-Cookbook-Website/README.md

 ## Research Topics

-* (5 points) Integrate user authentication
+* Integrate user authentication
     * Using passport for user authentication and registration which is an authentication middleware for Node
-* (2 points) Use a CSS framework such as Bootstrap
+* Use a CSS framework such as Bootstrap
     * Develop a stable and appealing interface for users
-* (4 points) Use external APIs
+* Use external APIs
     * Use GridFS and Multer APIs to store and retrieve images in the database

-11 points total out of 8 required points

 ## [Link to Initial Main Project File](app.js)